 Innovation does not only happen in the field of technology — it occurs everyday in a creative practice.
 What do you do for inspiration?

-I find inspiration in reading about folklore and mythology and try to interpret their meanings through the context of modern day life.
-I often find myself asking how these lessons from hundreds of years ago can apply to our lives today.
+I'm inspired by reading folklore and mythology and interpreting their meaning through the context of modern day life.
+I often find myself asking how do lessons from hundreds of years ago apply to life today?

-I also find inspiration in connecting with others with a similar story to mine.
-As Asian-Americans, we often have a secondary experience of our culture, and layering a multiracial background to that can add even more complexity to reality and perception.
-I find sharing experiences about how we exist as multicultural people in the US and how we each individually preserve our culture is a healing and uplifting experience.
-I think these themes can resonate with people from all kinds of backgrounds, not just people with Japanese heritage.
-I love connecting and hearing stories of people’s experiences and how they stay connected to their multiple cultures.
+I'm also inspired by connecting with other Asian Americans.
+We often share a secondary experience of our culture, and layering multiracial backgrounds adds more complexity to reality and perception.
+Sharing experiences as multicultural Americans and how we individually preserve our culture is healing and up-lifting.
+I hope these themes resonate with people from all backgrounds - not just Japanese.

 Describe your practice and process.
 Where do ideas start for you?
 In the studio or being in the world?